openplannerteam/itinero-transit/Overview.md

  - ParetoFrontier: given a list of Journeys, are they pareto-optimal with respect to each other?
 This class is mainly used in other algorithms
  - ProfiledConnectionScan: given a departure- and arrival-location, what are all pareto-optimal routes in a given timespan?

+The inner workings of the algorithm are stated in the classes themselves.